 You qualify for full Medicare benefits under age 65 if:

-- You have been entitled to Social Security disability benefits for at least 24 months (which need not be consecutive); or
+- You have been entitled to Social Security disability benefits for at least 24 months that need not be consecutive, or

-- You have Lou Gehrig's disease (amyotrophic lateral sclerosis), which qualifies you immediately; or
+- You have Lou Gehrig's disease, also known as amyotrophic lateral sclerosis, which qualifies you immediately; or

-- You have permanent kidney failure requiring regular dialysis or a kidney transplant — and you or your spouse has paid Social Security taxes for a certain length of time, depending on your age.
+- You have permanent kidney failure requiring regular dialysis or a kidney transplant — and you or your spouse has paid Social Security taxes for a specified length of time depending on your age.

-- Paying premiums for Part A (hospital insurance).
-If you have fewer than 30 work credits, you pay the maximum premium, $411 in 2016.
-If you have 30 to 39 credits, you pay less, $234 a month in 2014.
+- Paying premiums for Part A, the hospital insurance.
+If you have fewer than 30 work credits, you pay the maximum premium, $437 in 2019.
+If you have 30 to 39 credits, you pay less, $240 a month in 2019.
 If you continue working until you gain 40 credits, you will no longer pay these premiums.

 - Paying the same monthly premium for Part D prescription drug coverage as others enrolled in the drug plan you choose.

 Most people receive statements from Social Security saying whether they're yet eligible on their work records.
-If you don't get these statements, or are still not sure if you qualify, call Social Security at 1-800-772-1213.
+If you don't get these statements or are still not sure if you qualify, call Social Security at 800-772-1213.